ietf-tools/xml2rfc/README.txt

 Rose                                                            [Page 4]

-README                        xml2rfc v1.8                   August 2001
+README                        xml2rfc v1.9                 December 2001

+4.1.1 Option Settings

    The list of valid keywords are: